ibm-cloud-docs/solution-tutorials/nat-config-private.md

 ## Before you begin
 {: #prereqs}

-This tutorial enables hosts in the secure private network enclosure created by tutorial XXXX to access public internet services.
+This tutorial enables hosts in the secure private network enclosure created by the [Secure Private Network on the {{site.data.keyword.Bluemix_notm}} IaaS platform](https://github.ibm.com/Bluemix/cloud-portfolio-solutions/issues/secure-enclosure.html) tutorial to access public internet services.
 That tutorial must be completed first.

 ## Document Internet services
 {: #Document_outbound}